Greenwood Cemetery (Dallas)

-Greenwood Cemetery is privately owned non-denominational cemetery located in the Uptown neighborhood of Dallas, Texas.
+Greenwood Cemetery is privately owned non-denominational cemetery located at 3020 Oak Grove Avenue in the Uptown neighborhood of Dallas, Texas.
 Founded in 1875 as the Trinity Cemetery, the first burial was a Mrs. Susan Bradford that March.
+It is one of the oldest cemeteries in the city of Dallas.
+It is part of a cemetery tour, and sits next to the Emanu-El Cemetery, the Calvary Cemetery, and the Freedman's Cemetery Memorial.

+History

-At the time, the cemetery was out of town and surrounded by farmland.
+At the time of its founding, the cemetery was out of town and surrounded by farmland.
 By 1896, the cemetery had fallen into disrepair with one local noting: "The fence is down in twenty places, cattle roam all over the graves and wagons use the main street as a common thoroughfare."
-This prompted the formation of the Greenwood Cemetery Association which took over the maintenance and operation of the cemetery and gave it its current name.
+This prompted the formation of the Greenwood Cemetery Association, which took over the maintenance and operation of the cemetery and gave it its current name.